 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

 Goldair Handling CIP Lounge – Location: Landside, 1st Floor.
-Note: The lounge will be closed in 2019 due to renovations.

 Free unlimited WiFi is available throughout the Mykonos Airport.